 - Simple Incentives: The Ampleforth protocol is transparent, simple, and easy to understand.
 The protocol has only two rules for expansion and contraction and depends solely on profit-seeking actors in the marketplace to reach the target rate or equilibrium.

-- Non-Custodial: You maintain full custody of your Amples at all times on the blockchain.
+- Non-Custodial: You always maintain full custody of your Amples on the blockchain.